pacodotorg/pacodotorg.github.io/_posts/2016-10-11-cybersecurity-glossary.md

 <pre>

-<strong>Antivirus software</strong> Computer programs that can block, detect, and remove viruses and other malware.
+<code>Antivirus software</code> Computer programs that can block, detect, and remove viruses and other malware.

 > **Backups/backing up files**
 Extra copies of computer files that can be used to restore files that are lost or damaged.